Edward Filene- Short Biography

 Some of Edward Filene’s ideas were the following:

 - Filene also created the money back, if not satisfied guarantee.
-Again, a tactic that many business outfits have adapted.
+Again, a tactic used in business today.

 Aside from these, Edward Filene promoted good labor policies in the workplace.
 In his shops, he instituted the following: